Joseph W. Schmitt: Career

 Shortly after the end of the Mercury flights Schmitt appeared on the television game show What's My Line in May 1963.
 The panel was not able to determine his exact role, but did establish that he was part of the space program.
 In 1965 Norman Rockwell painted a picture of Gus Grissom and John Young suiting up for Gemini 3.
 Working from photographs, Rockwell depicted Schmitt assisting Young.
 Schmitt brought a spacesuit to Rockwell's studio to help Rockwell with the details of the suits, and Rockwell painted Schmitt in two different paintings.

-Joseph W. Schmitt assisted Neil Armstrong, Buzz Aldrin and Michael Collins before the start of Apollo 11; he is also seen in the documentary Apollo 11 (2019 film).
+Joseph W. Schmitt assisted Neil Armstrong, Buzz Aldrin and Michael Collins before the start of Apollo 11; he is also seen in the 2019 documentary Apollo 11.

 Personal life

 Schmitt married Elizabeth Ann Rayfield in 1939.
 He died on September 25, 2017, at a nursing home in Friendswood, Texas, aged 101.